Vegan Chocolate Mousse #Aquafaba

 Earlier, I made meringues, and I’m looking forward to trying macarons, souffles, even drinks!

 Want more Aquafaba recipes?
-Check out my new cookbook: Aquafabulous!: 100+ Egg-Free Vegan Recipes Using Aquafaba (Bean Water)
+Check out my cookbook: Aquafabulous!: 100+ Egg-Free Vegan Recipes Using Aquafaba (Bean Water)

 Last night, I made this super easy, delicious vegan chocolate mousse.
 It took about 10 minutes to make, and my son didn’t even know it was vegan.
 It disappeared in about 10 seconds.